Community Exchange System: Benefits

 The CES's stated aims as of March 2019 include mobilising the real wealth of a community, fostering self-reliance & self esteem, fostering social justice & equality, keeping wealth where it is created and fostering a sense of community.

 Advocates suggest the Community Exchange System is a "means of empowerment" for poor people, the elderly, disabled persons or those described as underemployed.
 An advantage cited is that a destitute person can begin earning credits by working, since it does not require such a person to first have an acceptable credit history or credit score to qualify for a traditional job.
 Regardless of a person's past financial situation, each person's new contributions have exchangeable value based on the worthiness of their contribution.

 Proponents claim that it is not essentially different from traditional national currencies in the sense that both types of money are in digital form.
 Advocate Margaret Legum of the South African New Economics Network claimed that the currency comes into existence only when a trade happens and, as a result, there is no risk of inflation or deflation since "there is no such thing as too much or too little money."
-She argued that it was a superior arrangement because no interest was charged and that the system was "transparent" because everybody could see everybody else's balance of credits and debits.
+She argued that it was a superior arrangement because no interest was charged and that the system is transparent because everybody can see everybody else's balance of credits and debits.
 "Money is not used as a commodity in itself - to be lent and borrowed and kept out of use.
 By contrast, the supply of national currencies everywhere comes into existence as a commercial debt to a bank, without reference to whether or not that extra money is needed to match the supply of goods and services."

 Persons can borrow or take a loan using the system, although generally these amounts are not large, and there are forces pushing persons to not have either a large deficit or a large surplus in their particular account.
 And it is international in scope.
 Other advantages cited include benefits for the environment, being good for remote areas without access to traditional banks, It can be "ideal for launching small businesses or piloting projects without spending cash", according to one view.